-Wondering what to do with that old, well-loved, cookbook that seems to be falling apart?
-I actually have a very simple solution that will add many years of use to that beloved book when you learn how to repair an old cookbook my way …but honestly you could repair other types of books this way too.
+Have you been wondering what to do with that old, well-loved, cookbook that seems to be falling apart more and more each time you use it?
+I actually have a very simple solution that will add many years of use to that beloved book when you learn how to repair an old cookbook my way …but honestly you could repair any other types of books this way as well.

 What to do with an old cookbook that is falling apart?

 Sometimes throwing away or recycling an old cookbook isn’t really an option… that is because many of the best cookbooks that I have come across were the “home-made” kind that you use over and over for years and years… they’re great books, but since they aren’t professionally bound, you can often run into the problem of pages falling out or the binding breaking altogether.
 Especially if it was spiral-bound.

 I have a family cookbook that is so well-loved that there were actually more pages loose/missing from the binding than there were still in tact, so I decided that it was time to do something about it before any pages went missing… yes, maybe it’s dorky but I consider family recipes to be heirlooms that should be passed down from generation to generation so it was even more important to me to figure out a solution than it would have been for any other cookbook.

 Before you start the repair, you kind of need to assess the level of damage to your book.

 So, here is a picture from before I did the restoration to mine.
 Like I said, it was literally falling apart… No the recipes on the top page aren’t really smudged that badly, I just didn’t want to post those recipes to the world, so I blurred them out.

 Next, I took the cookbook all the way apart and did my best to try to organize the pages by category back to the correct order as best I could manage/guess.